 Portfolio assessment allows students to present prior learning experiences in portfolio format.
 Check with the division dean to verify availability of portfolio assessment for the course.
 A $135 fee is charged for portfolio assessment.
 Portfolio Assessment Approval Form

 Students may receive credit for approved occupational courses completed at area career and technology centers.

 Students Occupationally and Academically Ready

 These career and technical education programs of study include a statewide articulation agreement between secondary schools and postsecondary institutions.
-More information
+More information on SOAR

 Credit for Certification Based on Published Guides

 Enrolled students who can document completion of an approved apprenticeship or industrial/corporate training program may request credit by certification by contacting the Enrollment Center.